Tonbandgerät

 It supports both binary and hex trace files, and both bare-metal and FreeRTOS traces.
 After conversion,

-the tool can save the result to a file (--output
+the tool can save the result to a file (--output), open it directly in perfetto (--open), or

 The input files must be given last.
-If converting a multi-core trace split into seperate files, append the core id to each file as follows:
+If converting a multi-core trace split into separate files, append the core id to each file as follows:

 > tband-cli conv --format=bin --core-count=2 --open core0_trace.bin@0 core1_trace.bin@1